About

 • Start and End are pre-populated with the earliest and latest dates available, respectively

-• Long Tenor and Short Tenor are pre-populated with system defaults (10 Yr and 3 Mo, respectively, unless customized by logged-in users)
+• Long Tenor and Short Tenor are pre-populated with system defaults (10 Yr and 3 Mo, respectively).
+Logged-in users can change these via Account Defaults

 Use Cases